Use the Lexology Navigator tool compare the answers in this article with those from other jurisdictions.

 What form should the notification take?
 What content is required?

-The notification form is broadly similar to Form CO of the EU Merger Regulation.
-A concentration may also be notified by using a short-form notification.
+The notification form's content is set in the Decree on Obligation to Notify (1012/2011) and is broadly similar to Form CO of the EU Merger Regulation.
+A concentration may also be notified by using a short-form notification contained as an Annex of the FCCA's Merger Control Guidelines.
 The party may ask the FCCA whether it approves the use of the short form, or may simply notify the concentration in accordance with the short form.
-However, the FCCA may always require the notifying party to use the normal detailed notification form.
-For instance, the use of the short form may be justifiable where companies set up a joint venture which accrues no revenue and has no other connection to the Finnish market.
+However, the FCCA may always require the notifying party to use the normal, more detailed notification form.
+For instance, the use of the short form may be justifiable where companies set up a joint venture which accrues no revenue from Finland and has no other connection to the Finnish market.

 Since November 2015 the notifications must be submitted electronically (in practice, on a portable hard drive such as an USB memory stick).
 Paper copies are no longer required.

 Certain documents must be enclosed as annexes to the notification, such as:

 •agreements concerning or relating to the concentration, such as share purchase agreements, shareholder agreements and public bids; and